 “Your Medi-Cal will end on <termination date> because:

 You did not complete the redetermination process.
-In order to complete our review of your annual redetermination or change in circumstance, we needed the following information from you:
+We sent you a form called the Request for Tax Household Information (RFTHI).
+In order to complete our review of your annual redetermination or change in circumstance, we needed you to return that form.
+That form requests information such as:

-1. Your current residence address;
+1. Your current residence address, if you have moved since last telling us or if recently changed;

-2. Your Social Security Number (SSN);
+2. Your Social Security Number (SSN), if it has changed or if you got a new one;

 3. Verification of citizenship or immigration status, if it has changed;